satyavh/Kingdom/README.md

 ```

 # Dependencies
-Kingdom needs Jquery and UnderscoreJS
+Kingdom needs Jquery and UnderscoreJS.
+Underscore is mainly required to be IE8 compatible.

+# Compatibility
+KingdomJS works in Chrome, Safari, Firefox and IE8-12